SaranshPK/RemoteTouchpad/README.md

 - Supports basic mouse operations like movement, click, and scroll.
 - Settings to control various parameters for a personalized experience.

-## Settings

-- Emit Timer: Control the frequency of messages sent to the server.
-Lower values make the mouse move smoother but may increase CPU usage or lag due to network speeds.
-- Mouse Speed: Adjust the speed of the mouse movement.
-Logrithmic Scale
-- Click Time Threshold: Maximum time for a touch to be considered as a click.
-- Click Distance Threshold: Maximum movement for a touch to be considered as a click.
-- Scroll Threshold: Distance from the right edge of the screen to activate scrolling.
-- Scroll Speed: Adjust the speed of scrolling.
-Logrithmic Scale

 ## How to Run

 There are two ways to run the TouchPad: